energicryptocurrency/go-energi/README.md

 ## Building the source

+### Build with FutoIn CID

 Local build from the source is supported via [FutoIn CID](https://futoin.org/docs/cid/).

     cid prepare
     cid build
     cid package

+### (Optional) Build with Vagrant

+A consistent build environment can be provided with Vagrant.

+    vagrant up
+    vagrant ssh builder
+    cd /vagrant

+From within the Vagrant environment, follow the steps to build with FutoIn CID.

+### (Optional) Build with Docker

+A consistent build environment can be provided with Docker.
+Release builds are produced through this process.

+    docker build -t energi3 .

 ## Executables